CartoDB/cartodb/doc/redis.md

   - `user_id`: the identifier of the user which is associated to the token
   - `time`: the time which the token was created

-### 0 ###
+### node_details ###

-`0` database holds information relating to the correct running of the cartoDB tileserver.
+`node_details` database holds information relating to the correct running of the cartoDB tileserver.
 In addition to storing primary key indeces and user specified map styles, it may eventually be used as a tile cache.
 The following keys are used:

 	node:pkey - pk store
   node:style:<style_id> - style data store